zgq1879/EGM/README.md

 bash scripts/grounding_qwen.sh
 ```

-## Inference and Evaluation
+### 5. Inference and Evaluation

-To evaluate the model, use the command provided below.
+To evaluate the model, update sglang with `pip install sglang==0.5.5.post3` and use the command provided below.

 **Note:** The RefCOCO benchmark consists of eight distinct JSON files.
 Consequently, you must run the evaluation script sequentially for each of the 8 files to obtain the complete benchmark results.